 Moulding

-Liquid wax is painted into the rubber mould and allowed to solidify, creating a hollow wax replica that exactly reproduces the original clay sculpture.
-The wax is built up to a thickness of 4-5mm and any seams or joins are reworked before the addition of wax ‘sprues’ that will later enable the pouring of the bronze and the escape of gases.
-Every casting of an edition requires the creation of a new wax.
+A layer of liquid wax is applied inside the rubber mould and allowed to set, producing a hollow wax version that perfectly replicates the original clay sculpture.
+The wax is built up to a thickness of 4–5mm, with all seams meticulously finished before the addition of wax sprues, which facilitate the bronze pour and venting of gases.
+A new wax must be made for every casting in the edition.

 Investment